 ● Combine 6 cups fresh pears (that is 6 cups after peeling, coring, and dicing) and 2 tablespoons of lemon juice in a 2-quart baking dish; toss the pears to coat with the lemon juice.

-● Pour sugar mixture over pears in baking dish, toss with fork to coat.
+● Pour sugar mixture over pears in a baking dish, toss with a fork to coat.

 ● Add 4 tablespoons of cold, diced butter to the brown sugar-flour mixture.
 Cut in butter until your mixture resembles pebbles.